 Tokyo may seem like an intimidating place to visit with children, given it is chaotic and bursting with people, but show me another city that has these many opportunities to keep the little ones busy.
-Not only are there gaming parlours, entertainment zones, and petting cafes like you might not have seen anywhere else in the world, but also there is the Tokyo Disneyland if you want something familiar to go to at the end of the day.
+Not only are there gaming parlors, entertainment zones, and petting cafes like you might not have seen anywhere else in the world, but also there is the Tokyo Disneyland if you want something familiar to go to at the end of the day.

 In addition, Tokyo is a great introduction to the world in the Far East.
 Japanese culture and traditions are fascinating, to say the least, and it would be well for the children to be exposed to them early on in their lives.
-Here’s a ten-days Japan itinerary.
+Here’s a ten-day Japan itinerary.

 Things to Do in Toyko with Kids

-To make the best of your time in Tokyo and to avoid travelling a lot, stay at Shinjuku or Shibuya.
-Among things you could do in Tokyo with your kids: watch robots cavort at a Robot Restaurant (buy the tickets well in advance), pet an animal in a pet café (choose one where the animals are treated well), have crazy sweet treats or shop at Harajuku, if visiting during cherry blossom season, head over to Ueno Park for a picnic, Sakura viewing, and a run around the playground.
+To make the best of your time in Tokyo and to avoid traveling a lot, stay at Shinjuku or Shibuya.
+Among things you could do in Tokyo with your kids: watch robots cavort at a Robot Restaurant (buy the tickets well in advance), pet an animal in a pet café (choose one where the animals are treated well), have crazy sweet treats, or shop at Harajuku, if visiting during cherry blossom season, head over to Ueno Park for a picnic, Sakura viewing, and a run around the playground.